About

 • Translate research results into usable information for real-life applications.

-• Investigate the acceptance of wind-power project.
+• Investigate the acceptance of wind-power projects.

-• Formulate questions triggering foster positive exchange.
+• Formulate questions that triggered and fostered positive exchange.

 • Build on the skills, capacities, resources, and ideas of citizens.